COSMIC-SETI/FrontPage/SoftwareSystem/BLADE.md

 - `.hits` files hold [data](https://github.com/lacker/seticore/blob/master/hit.capnp) describing the various signals found by the search kernel.
 - `.stamps` files hold multiple stamps of the RAW data that lead to detected signals.
 The stamp is of upchannelized RAW data (prior to beamformation).
 Multiple hits may have their source in the same or very close region of the RAW data, so stamps are made of regions ascertained after grouping hits within a given margin.

+The Dedoppler search has an SNR threshold argument (exposed at the CLI), below which hits are dismissed.
+The full list of hits that are above the threshold populate the output `.hits` file, but because a Hit (capitilised to indicate it is qualitatively real) may be represented by many hits, a grouping process is undertaken to select a single representative hit.
+The representative hit has the largest ['score'](https://github.com/MydonSolutions/seticore/blob/ce15906a10afe8705b5d9893d5a8affa1149b99d/dedoppler_hit.cpp#L40-49) of all the hits found within a ['margin'](https://github.com/MydonSolutions/seticore/blob/ce15906a10afe8705b5d9893d5a8affa1149b99d/dedoppler_hit_group.cpp#L36-64).
+The representative hits are further screened against drift-rate rules (exposed at the CLI).
+The `.stamps` file holds the stamps made from each group-representative hit that has relevant a drift-rate.

 # Operation

 ## Idiosyncrasies